TDA-Jyamiti/fzz/README.md

 d 2
 ```

 The first line is the number of insertions and deletions in the filtration, and the following lines are the insertions and deletions.
-Each general line starts with 'i' (indicates an insertion) or 'd' (indicates an deletion) followed by the simplex which is denoted as a set of vertices, increasingly ordered.
-The output file containing the barcode is written in the current working directory with name starting with that of the input file and ending with 'fzz_pers'.
+Each general line starts with `i` (indicates an insertion) or `d` (indicates an deletion) followed by the simplex which is denoted as a set of vertices, increasingly ordered.
+The output file containing the barcode is written in the current working directory with name starting with that of the input file and ending with `fzz_pers`.

 Note that the input format is **strictly** as described in the paper, e.g., the input filtration **starts and ends with empty complexes** with the following numbering: